Low Porosity Hair

 Sometimes it's unpredictable to how your hair will react to treatments.
 Only your hair knows.
 Do what works for you and observe how your hair responds.
 If you use a treatment that works well for somebody else and get an undesirable result, don't think there's something wrong with your hair, it could be that something wrong with how that treatment INTERACTED with your hair”

-I know we all have our opinions with using oils on dry hair, but pre-poo treatments are a great way to keep your hair hydrated throughout the washing process.
-Oils have the ability to make hair soft, lubricated, and flexible.
+I know we all have our opinions about using oils on dry hair but, oils have the ability to make hair soft, lubricated, and flexible.
 I agree with Wendy, Hair Scientist when she says that oils don’t create build up like conditioners can (with the exception of cocoa butter & plain shea butter).
 Low porosity hair is more prone to build up, so oils can be a good option for deep conditioning.
 When your hair feels tangled, use oils that have good lubrication for your pre-poo like sunflower oil, grapeseed, jojoba, olive or avocado.
 Remember, not every oil and application is right for everybody, but hair penetrating oils are ideal for some people's hair because they "waterproof" the inner part of the hair that swells.

 If your hair is easily weighed down, hair penetrating oils need to be blended into other oils.
 Your hair's response will tell you which oils are too heavy, too light, or just right.